Some Key Formulas

 Why don’t my Budgets and P&L match?

-The Controllable P&L references different data than your Budgets.
+The Controllable P&L references slightly different data than your Budgets.

-- Budgets reference product category data as it is on the closed invoices.
+- Budgets reference product category data as it is on the closed invoices and don't take into account whether a product's category has changed since the invoice was closed.

-This means if a product's category changed after an invoice was closed it will be reflected on the P&L in the new category but not in your budgets.
+TL:DR If a product's category changed after an invoice was closed the expense will be reflected on the P&L in the new category, but in your budgets it will show in the original category.

 Why don’t my Budgets match my purchases?